cbaumgardner/guitar_mapper/README.md

-Steps to run (assuming you have Docker already installed)
+## Steps to run locally (assuming you have Docker already installed)

 1) Clone this repo
 2) Build the image by running ``docker build -t scale_chart_image .`` in this directory